maryamaliakbari/INF502/Assignment2.md

 +++ b/B.py
 @@ -1 +0,0 @@
 -# Another file that will receive a line of code... at least.

-### In the master branch and math branch, there are both two files.
-But in the master branch, there is only one line code.
+###In the master branch, there is only one line code.
 When we use git diff to view the other branch, it will show the different line code from the master branch, such as the calculate operator code.

 ## 4.Write a command sequence to merge the non-master branch into master